derwolfe/teiler/readme.md

 The application is set up to run as either a client or a server.
 The server broadcasts the files and the client grabs them.

-CD into the directory teiler then To run as a server, type
+CD into the directory `teiler` then

+to run as a server, type

 `python teilerpy/src/app.py serve`